fiber-miniapp/ccs-qcd/README.md

 to use make as follows:

     make MAKE_INC=<make-sysdep-file> CLASS=<problem-class>

-If this package is obtained by cloning the git repository, git submodule may also need to be updated at the top-level directory as
-follows:

-    git submodule init
-    git submodule update

 Once the compilation finishes, an executable file named `ccs_qcd_solver_bench_classN`, where `N` is the problem class number,